HackYourFuture/mentors/homework-support/review-guide.md

 Go through all the homeworks before the call and write down the comments that you have.
 During the call you can address the common mistakes first, so you can refer to them once you go over every induvidual homework.
 The advantage of this structure is that students can learn from mistakes that others made and that they can help eachother out with answers.

-2. comments to the PR
+#### comments to the PR

-3. chat via slack.
+[This](https://github.com/HackYourFuture/mentors/blob/main/homework-support/review-in-written.md) is a step-by-step guide, made by Jim Cramer, for a written review on a PR.
+You can use it as a guideline, but it's not mandatory to use it.

 ### timline feedback
 1. Tuesday (week 1) -->  deadline for the students to hand in their first version